Abdul Razzaq Anjum: Death in air crash

-A civilian PIA Fokker F27 in flight.
+A civilian Pakistan International Airlines Fokker F27 in flight.
 A similar but military F27 was involved in the 2003 crash.

-On 20 February 2003, Abdul Razzaq and Air Chief Marshal Mushaf Ali Mir boarded a Fokker F-27 aircraft operated by the Pakistan Air Force, along with his wife Bilquis Mir and other high-ranking officials of the Pakistan Air Force, including two other Principal Staff Officers – Air Vice Marshal Saleem Nawaz, DCAS (Administration) – and Air Commodore Rizwan Ullah Khan, from Chaklala airbase for a routine flight to Northern Air Command PAF Base Kohat in Khyber Pakhtunkhwa for the annual inspection of the base and to review annual preparations and readiness.
+On 20 February 2003, Abdul Razzaq and Air Chief Marshal Mushaf Ali Mir boarded a Fokker F-27 aircraft at Chaklala airbase, along with his wife Bilquis Mir and other high-ranking officials of the PAF, including two other Principal Staff Officers – Air Vice Marshal Saleem Nawaz, Deputy Chief of Air Staff (Administration) – and Air Commodore Rizwan Ullah Khan, for a routine flight to Northern Air Command at PAF Base Kohat for the annual inspection of the base to review preparations and readiness.

 The plane lost contact from military radars at the Northern Air Command and crashed after hitting the highest peak of the mountain at the Tolanj mountain range in Kohat District due to extreme fog and winter temperature.
 There were no survivors.

-The Government of Pakistan gave them a state funeral which was attended by 75,000+ people along with foreign dignitaries.
-Citizens lined the streets from Chaklala to Islamabad and as their coffins passed, many were crying openly.
-Mushaf Ali Mir and his wife, Bilqees Mir, were buried in Lahore.
-The remains of Air Vice Marshal Abdul Razzaq were taken to Mianwali; Air Commodore Rizwan Ullah Khan and Air Vice Marshal Saleem Akhter Nawaz were buried next to each other in Islamabad; Group Captain Aftab Cheema to Sargodha; Corporal Technician Amjad to Jhelum; Squadron Leader Abdul Rab to Kohat; Squadron Leader Mumtaz Kiani to Abbottabad; Senior Technician Khan Mohammad to Chontra; Senior Technician Ashraf to Chakwal; Senior Technician Ghazanfar to Gujrat; Technician Fayyaz to Swabi; and Technician Khush Qaddam Shah to Gilgit.
+The Government of Pakistan honoured the victims with a state funeral which was attended by over 75,000 people along with foreign dignitaries.
+Citizens lined the streets from Chaklala to Islamabad and according to Dawn as their coffins passed, many were crying.
+Mushaf Ali Mir and his wife, Bilqees, were buried in Lahore.
+The remains of Air Vice Marshal Abdul Razzaq were taken to Mianwali while Air Commodore Rizwan Ullah Khan and Air Vice Marshal Saleem Akhtar Nawaz were buried next to each other in Islamabad.
+The remains of Group Captain Aftab Cheema were sent to Sargodha, Corporal Technician Amjad to Jhelum, Squadron Leader Abdul Rab to Kohat; Squadron Leader Mumtaz Kiani to Abbottabad; Senior Technician Khan Mohammad to Chontra; Senior Technician Ashraf to Chakwal; Senior Technician Ghazanfar to Gujrat; Technician Fayyaz to Swabi; and Technician Khush Qaddam Shah to Gilgit.

-Following the crash, the Pakistan Air Force Flight Safety and Civil Aviation Authority (Pakistan) ruled out the "act of sabotage" and termed the incident as an accident.